dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 abacusDemo: Demonstrates abacus plots, the plot style used to plot ASOS precipitation type data versus time in surfacePlotter.

 addaxis: Functions to add multiple axes to a plot.
 Written by Harry Lee; found on the MATLAB file exchange.
+Updated 28 June 2018 with Jessica Keller's fix to make these functions compatible with MATLAB 2017+.
 Original link: https://www.mathworks.com/matlabcentral/profile/authors/863384-harry-lee

 addDewRH: Adds calculated dewpoint and/or relative humidity fields to a soundings data structure, as long as that structure includes dewpoint depression measurements.
 Updated 25 June 2018 with new controls at input and adds support for dewFromRH.

 addHeight: Adds a calculated geopotential height field to a soundings structure.
 Updated 25 June 2018 with new user input features to control error checking.
+Updated 27 June 2018 with improvements to error prompt.

 addWetbulb: Adds a calculated wetbulb field to a soundings structure.
 Runtime can be extremely long.